decaporg/decap-cms/README.md

 # Community

-Netlify CMS has a [Gittercommunity](https://gitter.im/netlify/netlifycms) where members of the community hang out and share things about the project, as well as give and receive support.
+Netlify CMS has a [Gitter community](https://gitter.im/netlify/netlifycms) where members of the community hang out and share things about the project, as well as give and receive support.

 # Change Log